lsst-sitcom/sitcomtn-025/index.rst

 However, there exist critical gaps that require new software, designation of adopted packages or technologies, and the production of documentation such that users can interact with the system efffectively.

 A new CSC (Controllable SAL Component) will need to be developed to handle the creation and management of analysis tasks as well as the alerting of newly created artifacts to users.
-A design and scope estimate for this CSC has been developed and all the information is ready to support the filing of an LCR if required.
+A design and scope estimate for this CSC has been developed and nearly all the information is ready to support the filing of an LCR, if required.
 On-the-fly analysis tasks will produce reports that require a diversity of visualizations to facilitate monitoring, characterizing, and debugging the system.
 After exploring several options, it is recommended that dynamic figures that are to be embedded into the LOVE system should use the Bokeh Visualization Library to create an application which can then be deployed using Kubernetes.
 The display of images for on-the-fly analysis is most easily accomplished using the Camera Visualization Tool.